ZelynaFarrell/CustomScrolling/README.md

 ### **Customization**
 - <kbd style="background-color: #f0f0f0">Shader Experiments:</kbd> You can experiment with different Metal shaders by modifying the functions in the ShaderLibrary file.
 Adjust parameters to see how they affect visual output.
 - <kbd style="background-color: #f0f0f0">Adjust Scrolling Behavior:</kbd> Customize the scrolling behavior by tweaking parameters in the CardView file.
 Adjust animations, offsets, and other properties to fine-tune the user experience.
+- <kbd style="background-color: #f0f0f0">Vertical Scrolling Behavior:</kbd> Can easily be switched into a Vertical scroller in ContentView.

 #### **Acknowledgements**
 - Metal shaders credit: Hacking with Swift